microPaul/The-DB-uno/README.md

 ## DB28 - Configuration for the 28 Pin DIP Part

-In the case of the 28 pin DIP part (thank you Microchip for including a DIP package in the mix for those who have difficulty soldering surfacemount devices), we loose PF2, PF3 (access to I2C-1) and PF4 and PF5 (access to USART-2), which leaves open DB-uno edge pins A4, A5, D8 and D9.
+In the case of the 28 pin DIP part (thank you Microchip for including a DIP package in the mix for those who have difficulty soldering surface mount devices), we loose PF2, PF3 (access to I2C-1) and PF4 and PF5 (access to USART-2), which leaves open DB-uno edge pins A4, A5, D8 and D9.

 So for a ARV-DB28 pin assignment, the external HF oscillators pins PA0 and P1 will be brought out to D8 and D9 respectively through solder bridge jumpers (closed if crystal is not populated, open if crystal is populated) and PD5 that was abandoned in the 32 pin configuration will be connected to DB-uno edge pin A4 through a solder bride (normally closed).
 DB-uno edge pin A5 will be left open-circuit.
 With DB-uno edge pins A5 isolcated, and A4 capabile of being isolated, when needed the A4/A5 edge pins may be cross connected by hand wiring to edge pins SDA/SCL via small gauge wire jumpers.